Equality and Diversity Policy

 Implementation and Responsibility

 The Management Committee is responsible for ensuring compliance with the Chambers Equal Opportunities Policy.
-To assist in this, two members of chambers have been appointed as the Equal Opportunities Officers (Gemma Lindfield and Ini Udom) both contactable on diversity@5sah.co.uk ) and to assist the Chambers Director, who has day-to-day responsibility for the effective implementation of the policy.
+To assist in this, Chambers have an E&D Committee and the Chambers Director, who has day-to-day responsibility for the effective implementation of the policy.

-John Oliver is the chambers Diversity Data Officer, responsible for collecting and publishing diversity data (also contactable at diversity@5sah.co.uk).
+Gemma Lindfield is the Chambers Diversity Data Officer, responsible for collecting and publishing diversity data (also contactable at diversity@5sah.co.uk).

 Recruitment & Promotion

-Chambers takes steps to ensure that applications for tenants, pupils and staff are attracted from both sexes and all races and from people with disabilities, and regardless of age, sexual orientation or religion or belief, and ensures that there are equal opportunities in all stages of the recruitment process.
+Chambers takes steps to ensure that applications for tenancy, pupillage and employment are attracted from all genders, races and disabilities regardless of age, sexual orientation, gender identification, religion or belief, and ensures that it adheres to equal opportunities in all stages of the recruitment process.

 Recruitment procedures for pupils and tenants are described in the Chambers Quality Mark Manual.

-Promotion within Chambers is made without regard to age, race, colour, ethnic or national origins, sex, marital status, sexual orientation, disability or age and is based solely on merit.
+Promotion within Chambers is made without regard to age, race, colour, ethnic or national origins, sex, marital status, sexual orientation, gender identification, disability, or age and is based solely on merit.

 Clients

-Chambers is generally free to decide whether to accept instructions from any particular client (subject to the cab rank rule), but any refusal to act will not be based upon the age, race, colour, ethnic or national origins, sex, creed, disability, sexual orientation or religion or belief of the prospective client.
+Chambers is at liberty to decide whether to accept instructions from any particular client (subject to the cab rank rule) however, any refusal to act will not be based upon the age, race, colour, ethnicity, gender, disability, sexual orientation, gender identification or religious belief of the prospective client.

 Clients’ request for a named barrister will be complied with, subject to Chambers’ duty to discuss with the client the suitability of the barrister and to advise appropriately.